Archetypes & Symbols

-The lotus flower is a beautiful plant that has been used in art and to decorate homes and gardens for millennia.
-Its scientific name is Nelumbo Nucifera.
-It only thrives in ponds or places with slow-flowing water.
+The lotus flower is a beautiful plant that has been used in art, spirituality, and to decorate homes and gardens for millennia.

-The lotus flower fixes roots at the bottom of ponds’ mud and blooms to the surface.
 During the night, its petals close, and the flower submerges.
-With the first sunlight rays, the lotus flower reappears above the water and opens its petals again.
+The lotus flower reappears above the water with the first sunlight rays and opens its petals again.

 The lotus flower holds several health benefits; as a result, we see it in many natural medicines compositions: